-Because of all the new information I was taking in, my new eBook was fast becoming an amalgam of success, business and personal development principles combined with music career tips.
-The book I ended up with certainly talks about all of those things, but I had to scrap the first iteration because it just didn’t sit well with me.
+Because of all the new information I was taking in, my new book was fast becoming an amalgam of success, business and personal development principles combined with music career tips.
+The book I ended up with certainly gets into all those things, but I had to scrap the first iteration because it just didn’t sit well with me.

 I realized that nobody would want the complete encyclopedia of music career and success principles, and even if they did, I wasn’t talking about my experience as much I was reiterating what other authors and speakers were teaching.

-I believe that’s how I came to realize that what I really needed to do was share my own experiences in my book.
+I believe that’s how I came to realize that what I needed to do was share my own experiences.
 That way, it would feel more authentic to who I was.
 Instead of recapping what other experts were saying, I could draw from my own career experiences and knowledge.

 Having moved out of my house and into a basement suite, I felt an immense sense of peace and relief.
 I was sharper and more clearheaded than I had ever been.

 Shortly thereafter, I began working on a new manuscript.
-I didn’t necessarily have a goal in terms of length or chapter headings, but the content started taking shape.
+I didn’t necessarily have a goal in terms of length or topics, but the content started taking shape.

-But I relented.
-Since I was learning a lot about leadership in my business training, I knew that leaders were those who were willing to go the extra mile.
-I decided to follow James’ advice, and I kept working on my book.
+Since I was learning a lot about leadership in my business training, I knew that leaders were those willing to go the extra mile.
+I decided to follow James’ advice, and I kept working on the book.

 Somewhere in the midst of that, I read David Hooper’s Six-Figure Musician, which gave me the inspiration to use lists in my book (i.e. 15 Principles of Entrepreneurship).
 As result, I decided to end all primary chapters with either a list or a “how-to” section.

 2014 had arrived, and the book still wasn’t done.